danielpastor97/mlcg/examples/h5_pl/README.md

 - Bundled datasets in single (or several) HDF5 files.
 - Parallelized training on multiple GPUs with distributed data parallel (DDP) and low memory footprint.
-- External description of dataset partition that enables.
+- External description of dataset partition that allows a simple way of defining the training and validation splits.
 - Balanced batch sized with accurate data loading proportions.

 ## H5 dataset construction: the `mlcg-tk` package